ros2/rmw_connextdds/README.md

 `rmw_connextdds` will always set `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind` and
 `DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind` of any
-built-in Publication and Subscription Data Writer to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.
+built-in publication and subscription DataWriter to the default value of Connext (Synchronous publish mode) or to the value of a provided XML file.

 To override this behavior, you can set this variable to any of these values:

-- *synchronous*: Set publish mode of every built-in Publication and Subscription Data Writer to Synchronous.
+- *synchronous*: Set publish mode of every built-in publication and subscription DataWriter to Synchronous.
-- *asynchronous*: Set publish mode of every built-in Publication and Subscription Data Writer to Asynchronous.
+- *asynchronous*: Set publish mode of every built-in publication and subscription DataWriter to Asynchronous.
-- *auto*: Connext will choose the publish mode according to the QoS XML configuration.
+- *auto*: Connext chooses the publish mode according to the QoS XML configuration.
 If no XML file is used, Connext will use the default publish mode (Synchronous).

-This variable is not used by `rmw_connextddsmicro`, since it doesn't expose `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind` and `DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind`.
+This variable is not used by `rmw_connextddsmicro` because it doesn't expose `DDS_DiscoveryConfigQosPolicy::publication_writer_publish_mode::kind` and `DDS_DiscoveryConfigQosPolicy::subscription_writer_publish_mode::kind`.